 The redevelopment of Station Approach was first proposed as part of the Winchester District Local Plan Part 1 in March 2013.
-Policies for the site have also been included in the emerging Local Plan Part 2 which is currently being examined by an independent Planning Inspector (the hearing sessions took place in July 2016).
+Policies for the site have also been included in the Local Plan Part 2 (adopted April 2017).
 See below for the development of the project so far.

 |The City Council approves the project budget.||November 2016|

 |The City Council agrees to start a new procurement process working with the RIBA Competitions Office.||October 2016|

 |The City Council resolves to begin a new procurement process.||September 2016|

 The City Council further discuss the outcome of the Design Competition and the options available to the Council for proceeding with the development

 At a meeting of Full Council on 21st July, the decision was taken to not make an appointment to the highest scoring bidder in the Design Competition and the Council is now giving consideration to how the development can be progressed.

 |The City Council review the outcome of the Design Competition||June 2016|